Kinto/kinto/docs/api/buckets.rst

 #######

 A bucket is the parent object of collections and groups.
-It can be viewed as a namespace where all collection and groups are stored.
+It can be viewed as a namespace where all collections and groups are stored.

 A bucket is a mapping with the following attributes: